AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 gravity -

-can be used for weak gravitational fields .
-The linearized gravity theory the Einstein equation and the equation of
+can be used for weak gravitational fields.
+In the linearized theory of gravity, Einstein's equation and equation of motion

-motion formulate and solve as if spacetime is substantially
+are formulated and solved as if spacetime is substantially

 planar, with only a very small curvature characterizing gravitational